Politics is about how power shapes governance, and how we as individuals and groups interact with these political spheres of influence.

 1. Good Food & White Food Are Often Synonymous

-As Dave Chang beautifully summarizes as a guest on Great Debates podcast debating whether or not it’s worth eating at a “White Person Restaurant” in Los Angeles, our metrics on rating restaurants are racially coded and dependent on class.
+As Dave Chang beautifully summarizes as a guest on the Great Debates podcast debating whether or not it’s worth eating at a “White Person Restaurant” in Los Angeles, our metrics on rating restaurants are racially coded and dependent on class.

 Pop food chefs frequently attain incredible fame and success doing the what equally talented immigrant or minority chefs do through years laboring in obscurity.
 To be considered “haute”, the food cultures of communities of color are forced to tether to European standards and techniques.